Join Our Team

 Information on career levels and opportunities at the following websites:

 Ophthalmic photographers are trained ophthalmic medical personnel in ophthalmic medical technology and have also received additional formal and informal specialized training to perform a variety of ophthalmic photography imaging and other diagnostic tests.
 Ophthalmic photographers assist ophthalmology department physicians, and other medical personnel to evaluate eye clinic patients.
 In addition to their routine and primary duties, they participate in various ophthalmology researches and studies; e.g., Diabetes related retinal diseases.

-- Performs external photography (still and video);
+- Perform external photography (still and video)

-- Performs optical coherence tomography (OCT);
+- Perform optical coherence tomography (OCT)

-- Photo and image database management; processing, transfer modalities and interfaces, and archival.
+- Processing transfer modalities and interfaces, and archival.

 - Provide training and orientations to faculty, fellows, residents, and ophthalmic technicians;

 - Perform various study protocol digital and film photography and imaging.